-Intercompany accounting is typically downplayed, oversimplified and hastily brushed under the bed so you can “deal with it on another day”.
-While this may have been acceptable back in the day, today’s consequences are becoming harsher and companies need to realize that it’s finally time to tidy up the situation.
+Intercompany accounting is typically downplayed, oversimplified, and hastily swept under the rug so you can “deal with it on another day”.
+While this may have been acceptable back in the day, today’s consequences are becoming harsher, and companies need to realize that it’s finally time to tidy up the situation.

-Here’s why insufficient intercompany accounting practices are increasing corporate risk and what companies can do to rectify the situation.
+Here’s why improper intercompany accounting practices are increasing corporate risk and what companies can do to rectify the situation.

 An Overview of the Current Intercompany Situation

-So, that’s why companies need proper intercompany accounting practices in place.
+That’s why companies need proper intercompany accounting practices in place.
 But that’s not to say all companies follow these precise rules.
-As companies evolve, the amount of intercompany transactions also increase.
-That means there are more spreadsheets, invoices, journals, emails and verbal approvals to keep track of.
+As companies evolve, the volume of intercompany transactions also increases.
+That means there are more spreadsheets, invoices, journals, emails, and verbal approvals to keep track of.

-In those cases, it’s very tempting to put off intercompany tasks or complete them to a substandard quality.
-This denial and neglect is one of the biggest issues that surrounds intercompany accounting and a main reason why companies are exposing themselves to increased financial, compliance and reputational risk.
+In those cases, it’s tempting to put off intercompany tasks or complete them to a substandard quality.
+This denial and neglect is one of the biggest issues that surround intercompany accounting and a main reason why companies are exposing themselves to increased financial, compliance, and reputational risk.

-There are three main company functions that are affected by improper intercompany accounting (ICA) practices:
+Three main company functions are affected by improper intercompany accounting (ICA) practices:

-In terms of accounting, the main risk of improper ICA practices are incorrect figures and reports in financial statements.
-This can significantly affect the company’s reputation, stock price and shareholder value, not to mention the increase in risk of serious penalties like fines and jail time.
+In terms of accounting, the main risk of improper ICA practices are financial statements that include both incorrect figures and reports.
+This can significantly affect the company’s reputation, stock price, and shareholder value—not to mention the increase in risk of serious penalties, such as fines and jail time.

-Improper ICA practices can also reduce transparency as unscrupulous professionals can be given the opportunity to illegally re-distribute business assets.
+Improper ICA practices can also reduce transparency because unscrupulous professionals can be given the opportunity to illegally redistribute business assets.
 For example, they may affect the flow of assets coming out of the organization, hiding them in fictitious accounts instead of where they’re supposed to be.

-Different countries have different tax laws.
+Each country has its own tax laws.
 Accurate IC reporting will highlight any discrepancies and allow companies to reconcile these entries.
-But inaccurate reporting will lead to misclassified profits between countries and ultimately, result in tax penalties, increased interest and damage to reputation.
+Inaccurate reporting, however, will lead to misclassified profits between countries and ultimately result in tax penalties, increased interest, and damage to reputation.

 Unresolved liabilities will impact intercompany liquidity because they can cause financial gains and losses that are unaccounted for.